Mental Health Facilities Big Spring, TX

 West Texas Centers Garza County - 62.8 miles from Big Spring, TX

 West Texas Centers Garza County is a mental health facility in Post, TX, located at 411 South Avenue, Suite C, in the 79356 zip code.
-West Texas Centers Garza County provides telemedicine/telehealth and outpatient treatment.
-West Texas Centers Garza County provides group therapy, behavior modification and integrated dual diagnosis disorder treatment to young adults, children / adolescents and seniors 65 or older.
-West Texas Centers Garza County also supports people with serious mental illness, seniors or older adults and people requiring dual diagnosis treatment.
-Some other services available at West Texas Centers Garza County include family psychoeducation, case management and supported employment.
+West Texas Centers Garza County provides outpatient treatment and telemedicine/telehealth.
+West Texas Centers Garza County provides psychotropic medication, cognitive behavioral therapy and behavior modification to adults, children / adolescents and young adults.
+West Texas Centers Garza County also supports people with serious mental illness, people with trauma and seniors or older adults.
+Some other services available at West Texas Centers Garza County include illness management and recovery, supported housing and suicide prevention services.

 Learn More